pb-go/pb-go/docs/config.md

 Please DO NOT APPEND database name in URI.

+Currently, you need to build the database schema and validator yourself via Mongo Shell, the initialization script can be found in our [docs](/docs/db-schema.md).

 ### FAQ about DB

 1. I always encounter MongoDB Connection Error especially when trying to establish first connection.